DjangoGirls/tutorial/en/deploy/signup_pythonanywhere.md

 * [www.pythonanywhere.com](https://www.pythonanywhere.com/)

 > **Note** When choosing your username here, bear in mind that your blog's URL will take the form `yourusername.pythonanywhere.com`, so choose either your own nickname or a name for what your blog is all about.
+Also, be sure to remember your password (write it down or add it to your password manager, if you use one).

 ## Creating a PythonAnywhere API token